 The university sits on 299 acres in West Philadelphia and is an iconic landmark of the city.
 Known as the first university in America, the University of Pennsylvania boasts beautiful buildings that date back centuries.

-The university also is home to the nation's first student union as well as the first college football stadium that featured two decks.
-Wharton School of Business is also the first collegiate business school in the nation and the university also inaugurated the first female president of an Ivy League institution in 1994.
+The university is also home to the nation's first student union as well as the first college football stadium that featured two decks.
+The Wharton School of Business was the first collegiate business school in the nation, and the university also inaugurated the first female president of an Ivy League institution in 1994.

-The university features four undergraduate schools: the College, Wharton School of Business, Penn Engineering, and Penn Nursing.
-Over 26,000 students study undergraduate, graduate, or professional schools at UPenn with countless notable alumni who have earned degrees.
+The university features four undergraduate schools: the College, The Wharton School of Business, Penn Engineering, and Penn Nursing.
+Over 26,000 students study undergraduate, graduate, or professional schools at UPenn with countless notable alumni.
 It has a $1.1 billion budget and is known for its powerful research capabilities.

-Tesla and SpaceX founder Elon Musk earned a bachelor's degree in physics and economics from the University of Pennsylvania in 1995.
-Musk is touted as the wealthiest person in the world, with an estimated net worth of about $265 Billion.
+Tesla and SpaceX founder, Elon Musk, earned a bachelor's degree in physics and economics from the University of Pennsylvania in 1995.
+Musk is touted as the wealthiest person in the world, with an estimated net worth of about $265 billion.
 He is the founder of many companies and co-founder of OpenAI, Neuralink, and The Boring Company.
-Musk most recently agreed to purchase Twitter, an online social platform.
+Musk most recently purchased Twitter, an online social platform.

-Former President Donald Trump graduated from Wharton School of Business in 1968 after transferring in as a junior.
-He went on to conquer the real estate and business markets and starred in a few reality television shows as well.
+Former President Donald Trump graduated from the Wharton School of Business in 1968 after transferring in as a junior.
+He went on to conquer the real estate and business markets and starred in a few reality television shows.

 Trump most recently became the 45th President of the United States of America and somewhat changed the face of the Republican political party.

-As the daughter of a former president, Ivanka Trump also attended Wharton School of Business during her junior year of college.
-She graduated in 2004 with a degree in economics and went on to become a writer and successful businesswoman.
-Trump most recently worked for her father, President Donald Trump, during his time in the Oval Office as a senior advisor.
+As the daughter of a former president, Ivanka Trump also attended the Wharton School of Business during her junior year of college.
+She graduated in 2004 with a degree in economics and became a writer and successful businesswoman.
+Trump most recently worked for her father during his time in the Oval Office as a senior advisor.

 Billionaire fashion designer Tory Burch studied art history at UPenn and graduated in 1988.
 She worked for other fashion designers before launching her own fashion label in 2004.
 The Tory Burch fashion label grew to over 300 stores worldwide and is also a label carried in thousands of department stores.
 Burch was recently named #25 of the top America’s Self-Made Women in 2022 by Forbes magazine.

-Warby Parker CEOs Dave Gilboa and Neil Blumenthal thought of their $500 Million glasses company while attending the University of Pennsylvania.
-The two graduated from Wharton School of Business in 2010 and created one of the most popular glasses companies with other Wharton graduates.
+Warby Parker CEOs Dave Gilboa and Neil Blumenthal thought of their $500 million glasses company while attending the University of Pennsylvania.
+The two graduated from the Wharton School of Business in 2010 and created one of the most popular glasses companies with other Wharton graduates.